Burgers are too hard to resist. Especially while you’re stuck at home and there’s a commercial for juicy burgers from McDonald’s or Burger King on TV.

 If you see that the internal temperature has reached 155-160 degrees F, then the cooking is done.
-However, the temperature level of 120 degrees F indicates a rarely done cooking, and a 130-degree F indicates medium-rare cooking,
+However, a temperature level of 120 degrees F indicates rarely done cooking, and a 130-degree F indicates medium-rare cooking,

 It sounds odd but putting an ice cube on the patty actually helps to get a better result.
 Because the ice cubes won’t let the patties get overcooked due to the extra heat, and it also adds extra moisture.

-As a result, your burgers won’t quickly shrink, and you can enjoy the juiciness with every bite.
+As a result, your burgers won’t quickly shrink, and you can enjoy juiciness with every bite.

 You should never eat undercooked foods, especially meat items.
 Because it contains germs and if not cooked properly, that means the heat didn’t reach every part of the meat.